 the contrast using viscose ribbon yarn

 I have always been interested in mock crochet stitches executed on the knitting machine, have done a bit of experimenting in the past.
-The ones that are the most interesting to my eye are usually double bed, often making them reversible, which in turn may require hand manipulations.
-Browsing through old knitting magazines I came across this baby sweater, and became determined to produce a similar fabric, in a manner that might be more manageable for production.
-In this instance the back locks are changed in sequences of 3, 1, with button changes, they yarn is fine.
-First sample I produced was following the pattern stitch instructions.
+The ones that are the most interesting to my eye are usually knit on the double bed, often making them reversible, which in turn may require hand manipulations.
+Browsing through old knitting magazines I came across this baby sweater and became determined to produce a similar fabric, in a manner that might be more manageable for production.
+In this instance the back locks are changed in sequences of 3, 1, with button changes, the yarn is fine.
+The first sample I produced was following the pattern stitch instructions.

 The fabric as a hand technique, dropped stitches included